nextgis/docs_ngmobile/source/editing.rst

 To edit an existing layer first select that vector layer from any of the 3 methods mentioned above and enter the editing mode.
 The feature will turn its colour to **Blue**.
 Then tap on the pencil icon in Bottom toolbar (item 3 in :numref:`ngmobile_editing_toolbar_pic`).
 The feature will turn its colour to **Red** in edit mode.

-**Editing Geometry has the same interface of that of Add Features, for that type.**

 Editing a point
 ^^^^^^^^^^^^^^^^